 - In the large bowl with the flax, add pumpkin puree, sugar, and coconut oil.
 Mix well.

 - Fold the dry ingredients into the wet in two portions.
-Fold in the chocolate chips.
+Fold in the chocolate chips and walnuts.

 - Scoop 3 tbsp of dough per cookie (or 1.5 tbsp for small cookies) onto a lined baking sheet.
 Press the mounds of dough down slightly as the cookies will not spread during baking.